Mardi Gras Indians

 The Mardi Gras Indians (also known as Black Masking Indians or Black Maskers) (Note: Most Mardi Gras Indians prefer to identify with their group affiliations, rather than as "Mardi Gras Indians" or "Black Masking Indians".
-Group terminology varies between individuals, with other terms such as Black Indians or Black Masking Mardi Gras Indians also used.) are African American Carnival revelers in New Orleans, Louisiana, known for their elaborate suits and participation in Mardi Gras.
-The Mardi Gras Indians subculture emerged during the era of slavery from West African, Afro-Caribbean and Native American cultural practices.
-The Mardi Gras Indians' tradition is considered part of the African diasporan decorative aesthetic, and is an African-American art form.
+Group terminology varies between individuals, with other terms such as Black Indians or Black Masking Mardi Gras Indians also used.) are Black American Carnival revelers in New Orleans, Louisiana, known for their elaborate suits and participation in Mardi Gras.
+The Mardi Gras Indians subculture emerged during the late 1800s, founded by Becate Batiste during segregation as a blend of Black American and Native American cultural practices.
+The Mardi Gras Indians' tradition is created in New Orleans by Black Americans, and is a Creole and Black American artform exclusive to New Orleans.

-The Mardi Gras Indian tradition developed as a form of cultural resistance when traditional African religions were banned and Black people could not gather in public or wear masks.
-Their aesthetic serves as an expression of their culture, religion and spirituality.
-The tradition of "masking" derives from the West African masquerade ceremony, in which an individual takes on the role of a god or spirit.
-Some Mardi Gras Indians mask as the Native American allies who shielded their ancestors during slavery; others mask as orisha spirits from the Yoruba religion, or as spirits of the dead, such as the Skull and Bones gangs.
+The Mardi Gras Indian tradition developed as a form of cultural resistance when Black Americans were not allowed to partake in Mardi Gras celebrations in certain areas and as a way to pay homage to Native Americans who assisted Black Americans by taking them into tribes due to them being runaway slaves.
+Black people could not gather in public or wear masks.
+Their aesthetic serves as an expression of their culture, creativity, and Black American heritage.
+The tradition of "masking" derives from the Native American customs and practices in which an individual interacts with other tribes and chiefs.
+Mardi Gras Indians mask as the Native American allies who shielded their ancestors during slavery; some suits members incorporate depictions of orisha spirits from the Yoruba religion, or as spirits of the dead, such as the Skull and Bones gangs, though not a Mardi Gras Indian tribe.
 Mardi Gras Indians' suits (regalia) and performances provide commentary on social justice issues, political liberation, and transformation.
-Their ceremonial purposes include healing, protection from the unknown, and communion with the spirits.
+Their ceremonial purposes include celebrations, pageantry, and community and tribal solidarity.